EC601TeamProject06/Multi-Speaker-Identification/README.md

 ## The user stories

-* As a developer, I want to identify a person based on his/her voice characteristics.
+* As a user, I want to identify a person based on his/her voice characteristics.

-* As a developer, I want to identify multi-speaker and classify them.
+* As a user, I want to identify multi-speaker and classify them.

-* As a developer, I want to identify the particular speaker within multi-speaker evironment.
+* As a user, I want to identify the particular speaker within multi-speaker evironment.

 * As a user, I don't want strangers (both intentionally and unintentionally) activating and giving voice commands to my personal smart device.